 Buyer & Seller relationship.

-In case you are using a freight forwarder or other shipping intermediary to Manager your shipment l, there’s going to be 2 set of B/L’s, which we have elaborated below:
+In case you are using a freight forwarder or other shipping intermediary to Manager your shipment l, there are going to be 2 sets of B/Ls, which we have elaborated on below:

 House Bill of Lading (BL): this one is issued to the exporter of goods by the intermediaries.
 When this BL is issued to the exporter, the confirmation from the exporter’s side is supposed to come regarding the weight or dimension of the freight.